ms1-learner/python-02-en/02_classes_modules_and_packages/02_challenge/README.md

 - Define a Vehicle Class
   - Create a `Vehicle` class in a separate module.
 Attributes should include model, make, year, price, and discount.
 Include methods for setting and getting these attributes.
 - Vehicle Inventory
   - Create an `Inventory` class that maintains a collection of `Vehicle` instances.
-Implement methods to add vehicles and retrieve vehicles based on various criteria (e.g., make, year, price range).
+Implement methods to add a vehicle and retrieve vehicles based on various criteria (e.g., make, year, price range).
 - Discount Application
   - Implement a method in the `Inventory` class to apply discounts to vehicles.
 Try to make use of list comprehensions, lambdas, and/or decorators for dynamic discount criteria (e.g., 5% off on all SUVs).
 - Search Functionality